Holidays and tradition tend to go hand in hand—and every family has their own unique set of both.

 Mix in some fresh blooms with your yearly Christmas ornaments and tinsel – or go full throttle and cover your tree head to toe in fresh blooms!

-A poem that’s written frantically – unless you happen to have the talent of Shakespeare himself – is bound to be a downright hysterical experience.
+A poem that’s written in a mild panic—unless you happen to have the talent of Shakespeare himself—is bound to be a downright hysterical experience.

 Set a timer and let everyone go to town!

-Read them out loud after the time is up and prep yourselves for happy tears.
+Read your poems out loud after time is up and prep yourselves for a few rounds of cry-laughing.

 Pro tip: Save these for next year to read out again!